Supersymmetry and multicriticality in a ladder of constrained fermions: Introduction: superfrustration and multicriticality

 \paragraph{Methods} Our main tool has been numerical simulations performed with the state-of-the-art density matrix renormalization group (DMRG) algorithm\cite{dmrg1,dmrg2,dmrg3,dmrg4} operating directly within the constrained Hilbert space\cite{scipost_chepiga,Chepiga_2021}.
 The explicit implementation of the nearest-neighbor blockade on a zig-zag ladder allows us to reach convergence for critical systems with up to $N=1201$ sites, keeping up to 1500 states (bond dimension of local tensors) and truncating singular values below $10^{-9}$.
 Further details of the algorithm will be discussed in Appendix \ref{sec:methods}.
 Additionally, we supplement the numerics by analytic arguments that are possible in special regions of the phase diagram.

 \paragraph{}

 Specifically, considering a parameter space specified by the two interaction strenghts $V_3$ and $V_4$, cf. Sec.~\ref{sec:model}, we probe a phase diagram described in Sec.~\ref{sec:another}, where we identify a floating phase (Sec.~\ref{subsec:floating}) and period-3,4 and 5 density wave phases and analyze the transitions out of them (Sec.~\ref{subsec:period3}-\ref{subsec:period5}).
 We also discuss in Sec.~\ref{subsec:period3} how the boundaries of the period-3 phase can be estimated from single- and two-particle instabilities.
 Furthermore, we provide analytical explanation of the observed valence-bond type state in period-4 and of the density profiles in period-5 phases in Sec.~\ref{subsec:period4} and Sec.~\ref{subsec:period5} respectively.
+Sec.~\ref{subsec:changingU} explores the effect of changing the chemical potential $U$.
 We conclude in Sec.~\ref{sec:conclusion}.